noetl/noetl/documentation/docs/noetlctl/architecture.md

 ---
-sidebar_position: 5
+sidebar_position: 1
-title: noetlctl Architecture
+title: Architecture & Usage
 description: Understanding when to use noetlctl vs Python direct execution
 ---